Spatiotemporal Graph Learning with Direct Volumetric Information Passing and Feature Enhancement: Methodology

-where $j \in \mathcal{N}_{i}$ represents every neighbor edge $ij$ at node $i$; $jk \in \mathcal{N}_{i}$ every neighbor cell $ijk$ at node $i$. $\phi_{c}^{l}, \phi_{e}^{l}, \phi_{v}^{l}$ are the differential functions of cell, edge, and node.
-Note that the message passing mechanism has been newly reformulated, where edge and cell features, without interaction, are used to simutaneously update the node features.
-Please see the additional results in Table \ref{tab:computational_cost_and_scalability}.
+where $j \in \mathcal{N}_{i}$ represents every neighbor edge $\mathbf{e}_{ij}$ at node $i$; $jk \in \mathcal{N}_{i}$ every neighbor cell $\triangle {ijk}$ at node $i$. $\phi_{c}^{l}, \phi_{e}^{l}$, and $ \phi_{v}^{l}$ are the differential functions of cell, edge, and node at the layer $l$.
+Note that we have reformulated the message passing mechanism, where edge and cell features, without interaction, are used to simultaneously update the node features.
+See the test results of computational cost and scalability in Table \ref{tab:computational_cost_and_scalability}.

+\textbf{FE block}: We apply the FE block on the above node features $\mathbf{h}_{i}^{l+1}$ to obtain the output node features of the processor that: